obsidianmd/obsidian-developer-docs/en/Plugins/Releasing/Plugin guidelines.md

 ### Use sentence case in UI

-Any text in UI elements should be using [Sentence case](https://en.wiktionary.org/wiki/sentence_case) instead of [Title Case](https://en.wikipedia.org/wiki/Title_case).
+Any text in UI elements should be using [Sentence case](https://en.wiktionary.org/wiki/sentence_case) instead of [Title Case](https://en.wikipedia.org/wiki/Title_case), where only the first word in a sentence, and proper nouns, should be capitalized.

 - Prefer "Template folder location" over "Template Folder Location".
 - Prefer "Create new note" over "Create New Note".